cyberwombat/redactor-S3-url-signer/README.md

-##Node modeule for Redactor S3 uploads
+##Node module for Redactor S3 uploads

 This module creates signed URLs for use with Redactor editor S3 uploads